Executive Productivity

 next billing cycle.
 Flag for collections follow-up.

 The agent doesn’t just report numbers — it identifies the root cause.
-ALM Intelligence’s 2025 survey of Am Law 200 managing partners found that 67 percent of profitability problems trace to rate compression and scope creep, not overstaffing.
-The agent catches both patterns.
+ALM Intelligence’s 2025 survey of Am Law 200 managing partners found that 67% of profitability problems trace to rate compression and scope creep, not overstaffing.
+The agent catches both patterns by cross-referencing billing entries against the engagement letter’s rate schedule and scope definitions, then flagging deviations before they become the quarterly write-off surprise.
+This is the workflow that delivers the clearest immediate ROI because it shows up on the next billing cycle’s P&L rather than six months later.

 The agent tracks every business development contact, schedules follow-up sequences based on engagement stage, and alerts you when a prospect goes cold.
-It turns your haphazard BD pipeline into a structured sequence that actually converts.
+It turns your haphazard BD pipeline into a structured sequence that actually converts, because the gap between “good pitch” and “retained counsel” is almost always closed by the firm that followed up fastest.

-Thomson Reuters’ 2025 Law Firm Business Leaders Report found that 73 percent of new client mandates go to the firm that follows up fastest after initial contact.
+Thomson Reuters’ 2025 Law Firm Business Leaders Report found that 73% of new client mandates go to the firm that follows up fastest after initial contact.
 Yet the same report showed that the average partner waits 11 days between meaningful BD touches.
-That gap is where mandates go to competitors like Kirkland and Ellis, Latham and Watkins, or Wachtell Lipton.
+That gap is where mandates go to competitors like Kirkland & Ellis, Latham & Watkins, or Wachtell Lipton — not because your firm was worse, but because the other firm got back to the GC first while the conversation was still fresh.

-The agent integrates with your CRM — typically Salesforce, HubSpot, or InterAction for law firms — and your email through Composio.
+The agent integrates with your CRM — typically Salesforce, HubSpot, or InterAction (the legal-specific CRM built on Microsoft Dynamics) — and your email through Composio.
 It builds a follow-up cadence for each prospect based on engagement type:

 • Pitch meeting completed: Follow-up within 24 hours with summary and proposed next steps